NeCTAR-RC/nectar-training/package07/sections/connectViaSSH.markdown

 Now, you should be connected to your instance and your ssh terminal command line is ready to use.

-{% col 255,0,0 %}
-TODO: Create a jekyll tag which brings you to the "next" page now, instead of at the bottom of the page.
-{% endcol %}

 **Windows**

 On a windows system, we will use the **PuTTY** terminal to connect to the instance.